 The WHO backtracked on its previous position that only close contact and large droplets—which quickly fall to the ground—transmit the disease outside of medical settings following a July 6 letter directed to the medical community, WHO and Centers for Disease Control and Prevention from Dr. Don Milton, professor of environmental and occupational health in the UMD School of Public Health, and 239 scientific colleagues from 32 countries.

 They suggested the WHO’s messaging on that point was inadequate and based on outdated science.
-They urged recognition of the potential for airborne spread of COVID-19, and for global health authorities to do more to communicate this risk and advocate for the widespread use of preventive measures.
-Those include mask wearing when indoors in public spaces, improved ventilation and avoiding crowds and continuing to keep physical (aka “social”) distance.
+They urged recognition of the potential for the airborne spread of COVID-19 and for global health authorities to do more to communicate this risk and advocate for the widespread use of preventive measures.
+Those include mask-wearing when indoors in public spaces, improved ventilation and avoiding crowds and continuing to keep physical (aka “social”) distance.

 After intense scrutiny, the WHO formally acknowledged “emerging evidence” that people can catch the virus from droplets floating in the air and that people may be at risk of becoming infected if they spend long periods in crowded indoor settings with poor ventilation.